wh-alice/mig_visualstudio/vs/modeling/navigate-and-update-layer-models-in-program-code.md

  <xref:Microsoft.VisualStudio.ArchitectureTools.Extensibility.Layer.ILayerArtifactReference>.
 The Categories property indicates what kind of artifact is referenced, such as a class, executable file, or assembly.
 Categories determines how the Identifier identifies the target artifact.

- <xref:Microsoft.VisualStudio.ArchitectureTools.Extensibility.Layer.ArtifactReferenceExtensions.CreateArtifactReferenceAsync*> creates an artifact reference from an <xref:EnvDTE.Project> or <xref:EnvDTE.ProjectItem>.
+ <xref:Microsoft.VisualStudio.ArchitectureTools.Extensibility.Layer.ArtifactReferenceExtensions.CreateArtifactReferenceAsync%2A> creates an artifact reference from an <xref:EnvDTE.Project> or <xref:EnvDTE.ProjectItem>.
 This is an asynchronous operation.
 Therefore, you usually provide a callback that is called when the creation is complete.

  Layer Artifact References should not be confused with Artifacts in use case diagrams.